IHPP Publications

 The ten chapters of this manual include easy to follow, pragmatic steps to implement a comprehensive approach to hypertension care originally developed by CMC/DHK.
 This approach was successful in improving hypertension control for the greater Keene community, and was successfully replicated in the communities of Manchester and Nashua.
 The first seven steps are best implemented sequentially, whereas steps eight through ten can be undertaken anytime, as they involve patient and community engagement.
 However, considering that each medical practice and community is unique, the steps can be customized to accommodate the distinct degree of readiness or available resources.

-IHPP Resources
+IHPP Training and Resources

 Prove It!
 Let the Data Tell the Story is a hands-on course focusing on the use of data and basic statistics commonly used in public health.
 NH community leaders expressed the need for training about using data to support their efforts to improve the health of their communities, and Prove It! was conceptualized by the Empowering Communities project to meet that need.
 Prove It! provides a basic understanding of why we use data and how to use data in community health assessment and monitoring, using the specific focus on writing grant applications as the example.